Winston-Lu/Discord.py-Potato-Bot/README.md

 ## To Do
 - Image manipulation relies on saving the image temporarily to convert from PIL.Image format to a format pystacia supports.
 Should convert image through bytecode rather than taking up fileIO
-- Add persistent storage for some commands such as the delete cache, volume settings for servers, etc.
+- Add option to have persistent storage for some commands such as the delete cache, volume settings for servers, etc.
-- Allow for larger connect 4 board sizes (alternative shorter emoji names?)
-- More games that dont require a "secret" hand/board like poker, uno, battleship, etc.
+- More games that dont require a "secret" hand/board like poker, uno, battleship, etc. Games like minesweeper, solitare, but multiplayer